-Tremor was reported as a treatment-emergent side effect in an 8-week randomized, double-blind, placebo-controlled clinical trial in pediatric bipolar I depression in patients aged 10 to 17 years.[Ref]
+Somnolence and tremor were reported as a treatment-emergent side effect in an 8-week randomized, double-blind, placebo-controlled clinical trial in pediatric bipolar I depression in patients aged 10 to 17 years.[Ref]

 Numerous cases of hyponatremia have been reported following treatment with an SSRI.
 Risk factors for the development of SSRI- associated hyponatremia including advanced age, female gender, concomitant use of diuretics, low body weight, and lower baseline serum sodium levels have been identified.
 Hyponatremia tends to develop within the first few weeks of treatment (range 3 to 120 days) and typically resolves within 2 weeks (range 48 hours to 6 weeks) after therapy has been discontinued with some patients requiring treatment.
 The proposed mechanism for the development of hyponatremia involves SIADH via release of antidiuretic hormone.